-This section describes how to connect external hard drive enclosures and a method of formatting your Serial ATA hard drive(s) using Apple's Drive Setup utility (OS 9.XX) or Apple's Disk Utility (OS X).
+This section describes how to connect external hard drive enclosure(s) and a method of formatting your Serial ATA hard drive(s) using Apple's Drive Setup utility (OS 9.XX) or Apple's Disk Utility (OS X).
 If you decide to use a third party drive setup utility, please refer to the documentation provided with the utility.

-Connecting the SeriTek/1VE4, or SeriTek/1eVE4 to an External Enclosure
+Connecting the SeriTek/1SE2 or SeriTek/1eSE2 to an External Enclosure

-- 1. The SeriTek/1VE4, or SeriTek/1eVE4 is compatible with a wide range of external enclosures.
-Enclosures must meet basic requirements which include: - Adequate power to support the hard drives (dedicated power supply), - 7-pin shielded receptacles compatible with FirmTek's shielded Serial ATA cable; See Below: - Support for Serial ATA Version 1.0 - Serial ATA hard drives or Parallel ATA hard drives with compatible Serial ATA to Parallel ATA converter - 2.
-Install hard drives into the external enclosure according to the instructions included with the enclosure. - 3.
-Attach one end of FirmTek's shielded Serial ATA cable(s) to the Serial ATA receptacle(s) on the SeriTek/1VE4, or SeriTek/1eVE4, and connect the other end(s) to the external enclosure. - 4.
+- 1. The SeriTek/1SE2 and SeriTek/1eSE2 host adapters are compatible with a wide range of external enclosures.
+Enclosures must meet basic requirements which include: - Adequate power to support the hard drives (internal power supply), - 7-pin shielded receptacles compatible with FirmTek's shielded Serial ATA cable (see below) - Support for Serial ATA Version 1.0 - Serial ATA hard drives or Parallel ATA hard drives with compatible Serial ATA to Parallel ATA converter - 2.
+Install hard drives into the external enclosure according to the instructions included with the enclosure. - Attach one end of FirmTek's shielded Serial ATA cable(s) to the Serial ATA receptacle(s) on the SeriTek/1SE2 or SeriTek/1eSE2, and connect the other end(s) to the external enclosure. - 4.
 Power on the external enclosure.

 Note: Macintosh computers require unique external shielded Serial ATA cables for maximum reliability.
 FirmTek Serial ATA cables were specially designed to be compatible with both PC and Macintosh computers.
-Please use only FirmTek external shielded Serial ATA cables with the SeriTek/1VE4, or SeriTek/1eVE4.
+Please use only FirmTek external shielded Serial ATA cables with the SeriTek/1SE2 or SeriTek/1eSE2.

-Caution: The SeriTek/1VE4 & the SeriTek/1eVE4 require different Serial ATA cables/connectors: This is because of a new external SATA cable/connector specification from the ATA Committee that defines a new "external" SATA connector, called eSATA connectors.
+Caution: The SeriTek/1SE2 and SeriTek/1eSE2 host adapters require different types Serial ATA cables/connectors.
+The SeriTek/1SE2 provides original L-shaped SATA connectors, while the SeriTek/1eSE2 provides the latest I-shaped eSATA connectors. eSATA is a new cable/connector specification from the ATA Committee that defines a new "external" SATA connector, called eSATA.

-- The original Serial ATA (Type A SATA) connectors have an L shaped opening, See Figure 2A. - The newer "eSATA" connectors have a rectangular opening, See Figure 2B..
+- The original Serial ATA (Type A SATA) connectors have an L shaped opening - The newer "eSATA" connectors have a rectangular opening

-Using SeriTek/1VE4 with SeriTek/2eEN4 requires cables have one "L shaped" connector, and one rectangular "I shaped" eSATA connector, just like the 2 connectors shown in below Figure 2.
+Using the SeriTek/1SE2 host adapter with the SeriTek/2EN2 external enclosure requires cables which offer an L-shaped connector on one end, and a rectangular I-shaped eSATA connector on the other end.